-Interpretation: Timeframes for the review should be defined by the person and the care coordinator and take into consideration the issues and needs of the person and the frequency and intensity of services provided.
-Traumatic events or other significant life changes such as changes in housing, disclosure of abuse, hospitalization, or contact with the criminal justice system should trigger an immediate review of the case.
+IC 5.04

-ICHH 5.03: Care Planning and Monitoring
+Case reviews follow established timeframes that:

-The care coordinator, the individual, and his or her family:
+are determined collaboratively by the individual or family and the care coordinator;

-regularly review progress toward achievement of agreed upon goals; and
+consider the issues, preferences, and needs of the person; and

-sign revisions to service goals and plans.
+align with the frequency and intensity of services provided.

-ICHH 6: Care Coordination
+Interpretation: Traumatic events or other significant life changes such as changes in housing, disclosure of abuse, hospitalization, or contact with the criminal justice system should trigger an immediate review of the case.
+IC 6: Care Coordination

-All aspects of the person’s treatment are coordinated and monitored in accordance with the care plan to ensure access to and coordination of needed behavioral health care, physical health care, and community and social support services.
+The care planning team collaborates with individuals and families to coordinate and monitor needed behavioral health, physical health, and social care in accordance with the individual’s care plan.

-Note: Care coordination in this context includes coordination of any services provided directly by the organization as well as those provided through linkages to community providers.
+Note: Care coordination in this context includes coordination of any services provided directly by the organization as well as those provided through linkages to or partnerships with community providers.